AbbasHussain72/PNEC-CS-333-Applied-AI-ML/labs/Lab-02_/Lab_02_EDA_README.md

 The aim of this lab is to perform **Exploratory Data Analysis (EDA)** on a real-world milling dataset containing machining parameters, tool wear measurements, and multi-sensor signals.

-Students will:
+Students will Perform

-- Perform systematic data cleaning
+- Systematic data cleaning
 - Handle missing values and duplicates
 - Conduct statistical analysis
 - Analyze distribution characteristics